Shopify/shopify-node-app/README.md

 ## Running the project locally

 ### Install project dependencies
 - Install Node.js version 7.7.3.
-We recommend using [nvm](https://github.com/creationix/nvm) to manage node versions.
+We recommend using [nvm](https://github.com/creationix/nvm) to manage Node versions.
 - Install the [Yarn.js](https://yarnpkg.com/en/docs/install) package manager.
 Yarn is an alternative to npm that is faster and more reliable.
 - Install project dependencies with `yarn install`